team-abnormals/announcements/faq.md

 **A:** These are currently not implemented completely and will be found in future biomes.

 **Q: What happened to Swamp Expansion, Bloomful, and Incubation?**
-**A:** They were merged into Environmental, an upcoming mod that expands upon the overworld.
+**A:** They were merged into Environmental, a mod that expands upon the overworld as a whole.

 **Q: What happened to Bamboo Blocks?**
 **A:** Bamboo blocks is awaiting a major overhaul and until then ports and updates are postponed.